Current Clinical Research

 Current Clinical Trials

-The therapies that CRISPR Therapeutics is investigating are not approved by the FDA or any other countries’ Health Authority.
+The therapies that CRISPR Therapeutics is investigating in ongoing clinical trials are not approved by the FDA or any other countries’ Health Authority.
 This means that their safety and efficacy are still being studied in clinical trials.
 You can find more information about our current trials at clinicaltrials.gov or use the links below:

-You can also talk to your health care provider about clinical trials and if enrolling in a trial may be right for you.
+You can also talk to your health care provider about any of these conditions or you are interested in learning more about clinical trials and if enrolling in a trial may be right for you.

 References